 So my kitchen went offline for most of January, with my appliances, dishes and cookware piled up in my dining room.
 And while I was able to do edits and revisions, I simply was unable to write.
 Funny how our minds work.
 When we’re under a lot of stress our creativity just goes.

 Thankfully, all things come to an end, including a kitchen remodel.
 And the end result was well worth it.
 As I loaded my dishes and cookware into the new cabinetry it felt like I was moving into a new home.
 So now that it’s over I’m back at work on my latest contemporary romance novel, The Scandal, which I plan to release this summer.
 I’m also coming up with an idea for another contemporary romance novel after that.
 It’s good to be back.

-I was an avid reader long before I ever dreamed of becoming an author, and I’ll always remember my mother giving me one of her books and telling me I had to read it.
+I was an avid reader long before I ever dreamed of becoming an author.
+In fact, I came from a family of readers.
+I’ll always remember my mother loaning me one of her books and telling me I had to read it.
 She said it was one of the best novels she had ever read.
 The book was The Shell Seekers.
 The author was Rosamunde Pilcher.

 As soon as I started reading I was instantly pulled into the story and I couldn’t put it down.
 Such amazing, unforgettable characters.
 And even though it was a long book, I was sorry when the story finally came to its end.
 Since that time I’ve read other Rosamunde Pilcher novels, and all were amazing.
-She truly was a gifted storyteller, and she has been and always will be an inspiration to me as an author.
-She will truly be missed.
+Not only was she a gifted storyteller, her work inspired me to become a contemporary romance writer.